arangodb/docs/3.10/aql/operations-for.md

 <small>Introduced in: v3.9.1</small>

-In some rare cases it can be advantageous to not do an index lookup or scan, but to do a full collection scan.
+In some rare cases it can be beneficial to not do an index lookup or scan, but to do a full collection scan.
-An index lookup can be more expensive than a full collection scan in case the index lookup produces many (or even all documents) and the query cannot be satisfied from the index data alone.
+An index lookup can be more expensive than a full collection scan if the index lookup produces many (or even all documents) and the query cannot be satisfied from the index data alone.